pubky/mainline/mainline-next/docs/design-principles.md

 # Design Principles

+1. **Secure by default**
+   Treat network input, remote nodes, bootstrap sources, tokens, and peer claims as untrusted.
+Validate them before they affect results, identity, routing, or storage.
+Bound amplification and resource abuse, and ship serving only with complete safety controls.

-1. **Bounded and fair**
+2. **Bounded and fair**
-   Bound resources and use backpressure and cooperative scheduling.
+   Bound resource use, apply backpressure, and schedule work fairly and cooperatively.

-2. **Adaptive and scale-relative**
-   Low-level code should avoid hard-coded tuning values except protocol rules and safety limits.
-High-level policy should use few parameters and prefer fractions or percentages over fixed counts.
+3. **Runtime-independent**
+   Drive network progress with a library-owned Mio reactor.
+Keep public futures and streams independent of any particular async runtime.

-3. **Layered**
+4. **Layered**
-   Low-level APIs expose validated events; high-level APIs derive policy and conclusions from them.
+   Low-level APIs expose validated results, rejections, and progress.
+High-level APIs derive policy and conclusions only from them.

-4. **Observable**
+5. **Observable**
-   Expose health and query evidence so callers can evaluate confidence and return early.
+   Expose health and query evidence so callers can assess confidence and decide when to return.

-5. **Runtime-independent**
-   Use a library-owned Mio reactor without requiring an application async runtime.
+6. **Adaptive and scale-relative**
+   Avoid fixed low-level tuning except for protocol rules and safety limits.
+Use few high-level policy parameters, preferring relative measures to fixed counts.

-6. **Reciprocal participation**
+7. **Reciprocal participation**
-   Make secure server mode easy to enable and encourage reliable, reachable clients to contribute capacity to the DHT they benefit from.
-Becoming a server remains an explicit choice and requires the necessary reachability, validation, storage, and abuse controls.
+   Encourage clients to contribute by making secure server mode easy to enable.
+   Require explicit operator opt-in; after opt-in, activate serving only with verified inbound reachability, sufficient configured resources for bounded storage, and active validation and abuse controls.